behnamazimi/practical-front-end-projects/readme.md

 ## Practical Front-End Projects with Pure Javascript, CSS, and HTML

 A collection of practical front-end projects developed for enthusiasts and beginners.
-The main purpose is education and all the codes are open for everyone that needs it.
+The main purpose is to learn and experiment new features.

 **Notes:**

-- Webpack, gulp or another module bundler was not used.
+- Webpack, gulp or any another bundler has not been used.
-- Third party libraries were not used.
+- This Projects are only using pure technologies and third-party libraries has not used.
-- Codes only supported by modern browsers.
+- Codes are mostly supported by modern browsers.
-- Projects just are for educational purposes.
+- These project are mostly experimental and for educational purposes.

-### Projects
+### Table of Contents

-There are 8 developed projects that you can review now.
   - [Custom Video Player](#custom-video-player)
   - [Lovely Movies](#lovely-movies)
   - [Note App](#note-app)